inavld/Chrome-extension-for-drug-addiction/README.md

 ### Dependencies

 Python 3.11.9 was used for this repository.
-Activate the virtual environment, called `my_thesis` to have access to the other dependencies.
+Activate the virtual environment, called `thesis_code` to have access to the other dependencies.

 ### Executing program